ahmeturganci/ahmeturganci/README.md

 # 👋 Hello, I'm Ahmet!

 I live in İzmir and work as a software engineer at OBSS.
 Passionate software engineer offering 7 years of experience.
-Also I'm big of the fun cross platform framework special react native 🤘 Currently, i work as a software consultant in the education solutions department of Garanti technology company.
+Also I'm big of the fun cross platform framework special react native 🤘 Currently, i work as a software consultant in the education solutions department of tech company.

 <!-- About Me -->
 ## 🌟 About Me

 - 🌍 Based in  Izmir - Turkey.
 - 💼 Working at OBSS - Software Engineer.
-- 🚀 **Currently working on a project**: basic scrum pocker w nextJS and socket .
-- 🪬 **Currently wathcing** : my broken feelings :P
+- 🪬 **Currently wathcing** : blue box

 <!-- Social Media Links -->
 ## 📫 Connect with Me: